ShahadAlgethami/Starbucks-Capstone-Challeng/README.md

 ## Blog post on Medium
 https://medium.com/@reemalsaedi6/starbucks-capstone-challenge-b5a91fcc997d

-### Licensing, Authors, Acknowledgements, etc.
+### Licensing, Authors, Acknowledgements.
-Data for coding project was provided by Udacity.
+I would like to thank [Udacity](https://eu.udacity.com/) for this amazing project, and [IBM](https://dataplatform.cloud.ibm.com/) for providing the data.